calcuttj/MX2G4RW/README.md

 In addition to the 2D weight branch is a branch holding a vector of the relevant trajectory IDs corresponding to a given weight branch.
 It will have the name "{particle}\_{material}\_{parameter}\_IDs" and the particle, material, and parameter will match some weight branch.
 The first index of the ID vector will correspond to the first index of the weight vector event-by-event.

 # Demonstration of Applying Weights
+For this demonstration, several 'observables' branches have been added to the output tree.
+It uses an edep-sim simulation of a pion gun generated in a single direction within a homogenous block of LAr.

+## Primary Pion Length